57th International Simulation and Gaming Association’s Conference 2026

 We are happy to announce the 2026 conference of the International Simulation and Gaming Association (ISAGA) to be hosted by KTH Royal Institute of Technology, Stockholm, Sweden.

-The conference will build on the forthcoming paper from the ISAGA Special Interest Group on Game Science, which produced a paper that defined the framework of a Game Science and addressed the ontological and epistemological levels of gaming and simulation.
+The conference will build on the recent papers from the ISAGA Special Interest Group on Game Science, which defined the framework of a Game Science and addressed the ontological and epistemological levels of gaming and simulation.
 At the conference, we invite senior and junior scholars to engage in meaningful discussions and further definition of this framework towards the broader body of methodological knowledge that exists within ISAGA.

 Discover ISAGA 2026 Stockholm, where leading experts gather to advance the science of gaming and simulation addressing today’s global systemic crises.
 Join us at KTH Flemingsberg to connect, learn, and contribute to impactful solutions.